-Enigma Diagnostics awarded £1.8 million to develop rapid DNA test
+Enigma Diagnostics awarded £1.8 million to develop rapid DNA test for infectious diseases

 23 September 2008